MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: Introduction

-This paper proposes MoRe-ERL (Motion Residuals using ERL), a general framework that generates motion residuals to refine previously planned task-related reference trajectories.
+\IEEEPARstart{R}{obotic} applications, such as multi-arm cooperation, often require frequent motion adaptation to ensure safety and task efficiency.
+The adaptation must be reactive, smooth, and feasible, with algorithms responding rapidly.
+Moreover, it is desirable that the new trajectories consider system dynamics, such as potential environmental changes.
+Taking these changes into account reduces the need for repeated online adaptations.
+Episode-based Reinforcement Learning (ERL) methods \cite{williams1992simple, kober2008policy, otto2023mp3, Otto_bbrl_2022} have shown success in addressing complex tasks.
+Based on the initial observations, the ERL methods generate full trajectories in deterministic computation time by parameterizing the movement primitives (MPs), accounting for the possible changes and interactions in the environment, ensuring smooth execution across an episode.
+Recent developments in MPs \cite{li2023prodmp, liao2024bmp} support various boundary conditions, enabling smooth transitions during trajectory switches.
+Replanning techniques \cite{otto2023mp3} further allow trajectory updates as the episode progresses.
+This paper proposes MoRe-ERL (\textbf{Mo}tion \textbf{Re}siduals using \textbf{ERL}), a general framework that generates motion residuals to refine previously planned task-related reference trajectories.
 Given a reference trajectory, MoRe-ERL identifies the trajectory segments that require modification while preserving critical task-related behaviors.
 Trajectory refinements for these segments are generated using B-Spline-based movement primitives to ensure smooth transitions.
 Three refinement strategies are investigated, and their performance is evaluated in multiple simulation tasks.
 The segment identification and the trajectory refinements are jointly learned as a correlated policy.
 Having the reference trajectory as prior knowledge, MoRe-ERL significantly outperforms training from scratch using ERL methods, achieving superior sample efficiency and task performance.
 Our main contributions are \begin{itemize} \item To the best of our knowledge, the first RL algorithm that combines ERL and residual learning, achieving superior sample efficiency and task performance. \item An end-to-end policy that identifies the segments of reference trajectories needing modification and parameterizes movement primitives as residuals. \item Three novel trajectory refinement strategies using B-spline-based movement primitives, which enforce smooth transition between the reference and the fixed trajectories. \end{itemize}